For a UX Designer, it’s easier when you start with the answers.

 It’s much more than creating, it’s about understanding your problem so well that the solution is obvious.

 In order to understand the challenge at hand, UX Designers must ask great questions at every stage of the process.
-I’ve catalogued a robust list (98 to be exact) of questions that I’ve found to be useful for projects spanning industries, devices, and personas.
+I’ve catalogued a robust list (98 to be exact) of questions that I’ve found to be useful for our projects spanning industries, devices, and personas.
 While by no means comprehensive, it should provide a framework for design thinking through different stages of a project.

 In order to align the delivery team and stakeholders around the vision and project plan, the big questions need to be asked.
 Avoid jumping to solutions, instead focus on the underlying problems and insights that can give the team foundational knowledge to design from later.